 - We saw evidence of feedback opportunities for staff and how the findings were fed back to staff.
-We also saw staff engagement in responding to these findings. - The service was transparent, collaborative and open with stakeholders about performance.
+We also saw staff engagement in responding to these findings. - We also saw evidence of changes made as a result of feedback from patients. - The service was transparent, collaborative and open with stakeholders about performance.